nquach1515/sp24-cse110-lab4/expose/javascript/part2.md

     F. true because Boolean(2) is equal to true and true == true

 15. The == operator attempts to convert the two values to a common type if they aren't the same type.
 Then, it will comapre the values if it can find a common type.
 The === operator checks if the two values are the same type first.
 Then if they are, it checks the actual values of the two values.

+17. The result will be [2, 4, 6].
+The function is basically multiplying each value inside of array by 2.
+It calls the multiply by 2 function on each value and pushes it in to the new array.

+19. The output of the code above is as follows:
+    1. 1
+    2. 4
+    3. 3
+    4. 2